tizianoflati/reditools2.0/README.md

 <img src="https://drive.google.com/uc?id=1PjTfd1Mh0QzOwqj668t3ItOwhSxpkQqL" width="600px">
 </p>

+When RNA-editing tables are big (e.g., greater than 1GB in gz format) reading the full table in parallel mode can be really a time-consuming task.
+In order to optimize the loading of target positions, we have provided a script to convert RNA-editing tables to BED files:

+> python src/cineca/reditools_table_to_bed.py -i RNA_TABLE -o BED_FILE

+This can be further optimized by creating the final BED in parallel:

+> extract_bed_dynamic.sh RNA_TABLE TEMP_DIR SIZE_FILE

+where
+- RNA_TABLE is the input RNA-editing table;
+- TEMP_DIR is the directory that will contain the output BED file;
+- SIZE_FILE is the file containing the chromosome information (e.g., the .fai file of your reference genome).

-We provided two sample scripts you can customize with your own data:
+In order to ease the annotation of RNA-Seq tables with DNA-Seq information, we also provided two sample scripts that you can customize with your own data:

 - serial_dna_test.sh
-and
 - parallel_dna_test.sh

 ### 8. Running REDItools 2.0 in multisample mode